 When they arrived in Kamares, it was night-time, and all of the houses were dark.
 It was raining too.
 Someone consulted another map, pointed to Apollonia, the main town, and off they set on foot.
 It’s a good five kilometres away but they didn’t know that yet, and it’s up a steep and winding road, which they learned quickly enough.
 The rain continued to pour down and before they got too far out of Kamares, they decided it was time to take stock of the situation and spotted a house.
 Though the building was dark, they pushed on the door and found it unlocked.
 Taking care not to disturb anything, they slept on the floor and the next morning resumed their trek.
 It was much later she learned that, of course, the whole island knew where they’d spent that night and respected them for the care they had shown.
 Lindaki mou, she came to be called on Sifnos, which means something along the lines of my sweet little Linda.

 The day of our lunch, she brought souvenirs along.
 Yes, she’s kept them safe for more than forty years now.
 She brought a map which had been folded and refolded many times, one that showed the island long before there were roads into Vathi or Xeronissos, a time when if you were going to either of those places, it would be by boat or along one of the island’s ancient hiking trails.
 She brought too her learn-to-speak-Greek guide, with many of its well-thumbed pages no longer attached to the spine.
-And she brought a stack of air mail letters her parents had kept tied together with ribbon, adorned by their wandering daughter with drawings of clay chick pea soup pots and other island sights.
+And she brought a stack of air mail letters from their wandering daughter that her parents had kept tied together with ribbon, adorned with drawings of clay chick pea soup pots and other island sights.
 She promises to dig into those letters again and to permit me to share some of her almost-forgotten tales.

 The donkey, though, is far from forgotten.
 “I was a horse-mad teenager,” she said.
 The father of the family she lived with and worked for in Pano Petali recognized this right away and asked if she might consider using it to deliver goods to customers of his.
 She jumped at the chance and over the next months, she trekked all over the island with this donkey.
 She walked mostly behind the beast, she said, and when it came to a fork in the path, it would stop and wait for her to say whether to go left or right.
 Or in the low whinnying sound that she remembers still and demonstrated for me, “Do you want a drink?”